 Every woman deserves to have a positive birth experience.
 It is such a momentous occasion in a woman’s life, for a first time mum she is giving birth and becoming a mother which is a huge change, an adventure and a joy.
 Women remember each birth for ever, not every detail but the essence of it and the physical and emotional effort involved.
 If you begin your journey of becoming a parent with an empowering experience it will be easier to have confidence in your ability to look after your newborn baby.
 I believe that the vast majority of women can give birth naturally without medical intervention that can unfortunately lead to more interventions and sometimes sadly to the traumatic birth experiences that we often hear about.
 Women need to believe in their ability to give birth, to reclaim confidence in their bodies and trust their instincts which is not always an easy thing to do in today’s society…

 When I am booked to support a client we will arrange a few times to meet up.
-During these antenatal sessions we will discuss all of your hopes and fears about labour and birth and/or discuss past experiences and any relevant medical or personal issues.
-My birth doula package includes 2 or 3 antenatal visits, 2 postnatal visits and being "on call" from 2 weeks before your estimated due date [more about the “due date” later…] until you go into labour, whenever that will be, at 38 weeks, 40 weeks or occasionally at 42 weeks plus 4 or 5 days!
+During these antenatal sessions we will discuss your hopes and fears about labour and birth and/or discuss past experiences and any relevant medical or personal issues.
+My birth doula package includes 2 - 3 antenatal visits, 2 postnatal visits and being "on call" from 2 weeks before your estimated due date [more about the “due date” later…] until you go into labour, whenever that will be, at 38 weeks, 40 weeks and occasionally past 42 weeks

 The antenatal visits are for you and your partner/birth partner so we can all get to know one another and I can work out how best to support you both through your labour and birth.
-We will discuss your birth preferences including place of birth, use of a birth pool, hypnobirthing techniques, breathing for labour and birth, active birth, medication and general hospital practices.
-We can discuss and practice positions and movements for an active birth, although birth is instinctual I think it’s useful to have some ideas that you are familiar with, breathing and visualisations and I can show your partner some basic shiatsu techniques to use during your labour to help keep you in a calm, relaxed state so your labour can flow smoothly.
+We will discuss your birth preferences including place of birth, use of a birth pool, hypnobirthing, breathing for labour and birth, active birth, medication and general hospital practices.
+We can discuss and practice positions and movements for an active birth, although birth is instinctual I think it’s useful to have some ideas that you are familiar with, breathing and visualisations.
 We can have more antenatal sessions and less postnatal if you prefer, some clients who are not 1st time parents prefer this arrangement; it depends on what works for you.
 I also offer an extra meeting for first time parents to discuss breastfeeding and looking after/coping with a new born baby as sometimes the focus is so much on the labour and birth that people don't think so much about looking after the baby and becoming parents!

-I will visit you a couple of times after your birth to talk through your birth story, help with breastfeeding and refer you onto more specialised support if necessary and just check in and see how you are all doing.
+I will visit you a couple of times after your birth to talk through your birth story, support your breastfeeding/feeding and refer you onto more specialised support if necessary and just check in and see how you are all doing.
 This support also helps your whole family to relax and enjoy the experience of becoming parents or extending your family by welcoming a new-born baby into your lives.

-As I am trained in massage and acupressure for pregnancy & labour, I can teach your partners some simple massage techniques to use during labour to help keep you calm and focused, they can be practised in the final few weeks of pregnancy.
-I use massage and acupressure during labour when it’s needed.
-I can also give you pregnancy and postnatal massage treatments but these are not included in my birth doula package but can be booked with me at one of the clinics I practice from and occasionally at my home.
+As I am trained in massage, acupressure and rebozo for pregnancy & labour, I can teach your partners some simple techniques to use during labour to help keep you calm and focused, they can be practised in the final few weeks of pregnancy.
+I use rebozo techniques, massage and acupressure during labour when it’s needed.
+I can also give you pregnancy and postnatal massage treatments but these are not included in my birth doula package but can be booked with me at Active Birth Centre therapy clinic or at my home in Islington.
 See Massage Practitioner page…

 Maya 2013: “Baby is beautiful…We are both very happy and exhausted!!!
 Very much appreciated all your amazing help and support.
 Really meant a lot to us…”